murraysean/Azure-Language-OpenAI-Conversational-Agent-Accelerator/README.md

 ## Important Notice

 With any AI solutions you create using these templates, you are responsible for assessing all associated risks, and for complying with all applicable laws and safety standards.
-Learn more in the transparency documents for [Agent Service](https://learn.microsoft.com/en-us/azure/ai-foundry/responsible-ai/agents/transparency-note) and [Agent Framework](https://github.com/microsoft/agent-framework/blob/main/TRANSPARENCY_FAQ.md).
+Learn more in the transparency documents for [Foundry Agent Service](https://learn.microsoft.com/en-us/azure/ai-foundry/responsible-ai/agents/transparency-note) and [Agent Framework](https://github.com/microsoft/agent-framework/blob/main/TRANSPARENCY_FAQ.md).

 This template, the application code and configuration it contains, have been built to showcase Microsoft Azure specific services and tools.
 We strongly advise our customers not to make this code part of their production environments without implementing or enabling additional security features.

 ## Features

-This solution leverages the combined capabilities of Azure AI Language, Azure AI Agent Service and Azure OpenAI for enhanced conversational agent solutions.
+This solution leverages the combined capabilities of Azure Language, Foundry Agent Service and Azure OpenAI for enhanced conversational agent solutions.
 The following image is a reference architecture diagram of this Agent template.

 ![image](./docs/images/sk_flow_translate.png)